kappelmann/e-unification-isabelle/README.md

 Among other things, they can be used for reflective tactics, to provide canonical unification instances, or to simply strengthen the background theory of a unifier in a controlled manner.
+4. Simplifier integration for e-unifiers.
+5. Practical combinations of unification algorithms, e.g. a combination of first-order and higher-order pattern unification.
-4. A hierarchical logger for Isabelle/ML,
+6. A hierarchical logger for Isabelle/ML,
 including per logger configurations with log levels, output channels, message filters.
 See `Logger/README.md` for details.